hevprog/hevprog/README.md

 - 💞️ I’m looking to collaborate on a Game project for 2024
 - 📫 How to reach me ...
 Here!
 - 😄 Pronouns: ... any pronouns that describes a chad.
 - ⚡ Fun fact: ...
-My first software product is an andriod app.
+I want to learn more fun facts

 <!---
 hevprog/hevprog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.